wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/hardcore.md

 #### Installation:

-- Main File - [AnhNVSE](https://www.nexusmods.com/newvegas/mods/74012) (you should already have this if following the guide)
+- Main File - [AnhNVSE](https://www.nexusmods.com/newvegas/mods/74012) - This should already be installed if following the guide.
 - Main File - New Blood

 ## Aid, Consumables, & Healing